 Larry is a well-seasoned engineer with over 25 years of real-world experience in networking, compute, storage, virtualization, microservices, automation, Infrastructure as Code, and development.
 He is often referenced as the "floater" because of his ability to float between all pillars from deep level infrastructure and development.
 Larry is also very active on his contributions on GitHub, blogging, mentoring, and evangelizing.
 And most of all, his core belief is to "ALWAYS live outside of your comfort zone.”

-Lee Calcote is the Head of Technology Strategy at SolarWinds, where he stewards strategy and innovation across the business.
+Lee Calcote is the former head of technology strategy at SolarWinds, where he stewarded strategy and innovation across the business.
 Previously, Calcote led software-defined data center engineering at Seagate, up-leveling the systems portfolio by delivering new predictive analytics, telemetric and modern management capabilities.
 Prior to Seagate, Calcote held various leadership positions at Cisco, where he created Cisco’s cloud management platforms and pioneered new, automated, remote management services.
-In addition to his role at SolarWinds, Calcote advises a handful of startups and serves as a member of various industry bodies, including Cloud Native Computing Foundation (CNCF), the Distributed Management Task Foundation (DMTF) and Center for Internet Security (CIS).
+Calcote advises a handful of startups and serves as a member of various industry bodies, including Cloud Native Computing Foundation (CNCF), the Distributed Management Task Foundation (DMTF) and Center for Internet Security (CIS).
 As a Docker Captain and Cloud Native Ambassador, Calcote is an organizer of technology conferences, an analyst, author, speaker in the technology community.
 Calcote holds a bachelor’s degree in Computer Science, a master’s degree in Business Administration from California State University, Fresno and retains a list of industry certifications.

 Melanie Achard is a director of product marketing at SolarWinds.
 Achard’s career in technology started out as favor to a friend when she wrote her first software program on a Morrow Micro System.
 Her curiosity piqued, she accepted a software development position at a startup and was instantly hooked.
 Since then, she has worked in software engineering, product management, and product marketing at a variety of companies—from small, three-person startups to large Fortune 500 organizations—all with a focus on solving problems that people care about.
 With 30 years of experience across multiple technology disciplines—from systems administration, IT security, and regulatory compliance to external device management and mobile applications—she continues to advance her knowledge and understanding of the continually evolving technology landscape.
 In 2018, Melanie joined SolarWinds to focus on the growth of the company’s DevOps products—Pingdom, AppOptics, Papertrail, and Loggly.